robeltade/alx-zero_day/README.md

-My first readme has been updated
+My first readme has been update